Battle of Chakdara: 26 July

-On the evening of 26 July, Haldane Rattray, the First-Lieutenant in command of the garrison at Chukdara, had travelled to the nearby settlement of Khar, to play a game of Polo with other British officers from Malakand.
-By the end of the game, two sowars had arrived in Khar with a message from Second-Lieutenant Wheatley, who was still at Chukdara, informing Rattray that a large force of armed tribesmen were making their way to the fortress.
+On the evening of 26 July, Haldane Rattray, the First-Lieutenant in command of the garrison at Chakdara, had travelled to the nearby settlement of Khar, to play a game of Polo with other British officers from Malakand.
+By the end of the game, two sowars had arrived in Khar with a message from Second-Lieutenant Wheatley, who was still at Chakdara, informing Rattray that a large force of armed tribesmen were making their way to the fortress.
 Upon hearing this news, Rattray headed back to Chakdara on horse-back, passing some tribesmen on the way.

 Once Rattray had arrived at the fort, a message was telegraphed to British forces in Malakand that they were about to come under attack.
 The fort's telegraph lines were sabotaged shortly after this message was sent, effectively cutting off the fort from other British forces in the area and leaving them wide-open for an attack.

 A soldier of the state of Dir, that were allied with the British, had promised to inform the fort of any impending attacks by lighting a bonfire as a warning.
 At about 10:30pm on 26 July, a bonfire had been lit, in response the garrison was called to stand-to in preparation.
 Shortly thereafter, the fort came under heavy fire from tribal forces hidden in the dark, beginning the battle.
 The fort was now to be under constant fire for the next week.

 Shortly after tribal forces opened fire on the fort, their initial attack began, with a wave of tribesmen attempting to take the fort.
 This attack and several others throughout the night were defeated with the use of volley fire from the fort's loopholes.